-The second annual conference was held at Audubon of the North Woods near Sandstone, MN with one hundred three Minnesota Master Naturalists attending.
-Keynote speakers included polar explorer, Ann Bancroft and J. Drake Hamilton of Fresh Energy.
-Breakout sessions covered a variety of topics from research on the Master Naturalist Program, to getting involved with the SLICE lake survey program.
+The third annual conference was held at Morris, Minnesota with one hundred Minnesota Master Naturalists attending.
+Keynote speakers included Mark Seeley, University of Minnesota meteorologist and Steve Stark, history illustrator.
+Breakout sessions covered a variety of topics from research on dairy, swine, renewable energy and horticulture; lichens; fungi; and outdoor educaton.
 Evaluations indicated that participants loved the conference and included excellent suggestions for 2010.